Helmasaur/Gemstone/README.md

 *This is based on ekimng's [package](https://github.com/ekimng/birthstone).*

+- The stone names and zodiac signs names can be in different languages.
+- All results are returned into an array except for error codes which are negative integers.

 ## Installation

-You have to add this module to your NPM folder.
+You have to add this module to your npm modules folder.

 ```bash
 $ npm install birthgem